benjaminsnorris/FirebaseReSwift/README.md

 Placeholder action to indicate that data was changed in Firebase.

 **Usage:** Return an action of this type when nothing is being dispatched, but data has been changed in Firebase.
+- Parameter changedIn: The name of the function where the change occurred

 ## Integration